mattermost/mattermost-load-test-ng/docs/load-test-how-to-use.md

         - Make sure to change `ConnectionConfiguration` section in `config.json` according to the local deployment of mattermost-server.
         - For `InstanceConfiguration`, see [this doc](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/loadtest_config.md#instanceconfiguration).
 This configuration setting is used by the `init` command to initially populate the mattermost database.
     - Increase the frequency of the new action, so it's easier to debug while running locally. [sample](https://github.com/mattermost/mattermost-load-test-ng/blob/8faa4dfb485dace3bd65908c0d3d98979b7dfd17/loadtest/control/simulcontroller/controller.go#L227)
-    - Expect some failures when [running-a-basic-loadtest](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/local_loadtest.md#running-a-basic-load-test).
-If you see more than 10-15 error logs, there's a [troubleshooting guide](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/faq.md#troubleshooting) you can reference to resolve the issues.
+    - If you see errors, there's a [troubleshooting guide](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/faq.md#troubleshooting) you can reference to resolve the issues.
     - Check `ltagent.log` located in the `mattermost-load-test-ng` directory, and the server logs for details on errors, if any.
     - We highly recommend becoming familiar with additional sections of documentation, including [using load-test agent API server](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/local_loadtest.md#running-a-load-test-through-the-load-test-agent-api-server) and [using load-test coordinator](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/local_loadtest.md#running-a-load-test-through-the-coordinator), since the Terraform deployment uses the latter method to execute the load-tests, and it'll be easier to debug the setup if the you understand these underlying concepts and principles.

 #### Testing changes in terraform

-Even without the framework, a general load-test workflow in the cloud will be similar to the following:

- - Create a database (to be used by Mattermost servers).
- - Deploy Mattermost servers - let's call them app servers for convenience.
- - Create 'agent' machines to ping app servers using [controllers](https://github.com/mattermost/mattermost-load-test-ng/tree/61c44f35224b76d3098199b0cd2b67db2222b549/loadtest/control).
- - Populate a database, then start app servers and agents (i.e., loadtest).
- - Collect metrics from app servers and agent deployments to either:
-    - Manage an unbounded load test.
-    - Analyze API performance after the load-test completes.

 Loadtest instances created with this framework achieve the same goals as mentioned above, only some of the things like creating a deployment, running a loadtest, etc. are automated.